On Utility Maximisation Under Model Uncertainty in Discrete-Time Markets: Introduction

 In the standard setting, robust utilities give rise to preference relations between all (suitably integrable) random variables (see e.g.\ the axiomatic treatment in \citet{gilboaschmeidler1989}), in particular preferences are defined for every possible portfolio terminal wealth.
-In our setting, on the other hand, preferences are actually defined on agents' \emph{decisions} \ (specifically, the admissible controls/investment policies/portfolio strategies) , where the utility of a decision (portfolio strategy) is the infimum of its expected utility over the family of possible models.
+In our setting, on the other hand, preferences are actually defined on agents' \emph{decisions} (specifically, the admissible controls/investment policies/portfolio strategies), where the utility of a decision (portfolio strategy) is the infimum of its expected utility over the family of possible models.
 Apparently there is no way to extend these preferences to \emph{all} random variables.
 There is no obvious relationship between these two approaches.
 Ours emphasises that there is a class of models (e.g.\ corresponding to a parametrisation), the investor is uncertain about which is the right one and prefers strategies with higher worst-case utilities.
 In the standard approach uncertainty is already present at the choice of the probability space, as usual in theoretical statistics, and any two random outcomes can be compared, regardless of being a portfolio terminal value or not.

-An \ important aspect to notice is that this alternative uncertainty modelling approach does not exclude the laws of these processes being e.g.\ mutually singular.
-One obvious comparative advantage \ at the core of our work \ is that \ we are still able to use results of classical probability theory ; namely, we are able to avoid the delicate measurability issues arising in the non-dominated quasi-sure framework \ (we point out that we do not impose any particular structure on our family of models $\mathscr{S}$) , and apply Koml\'{o}s-type arguments to construct candidates for optimal strategies.
+An important aspect to notice is that this alternative uncertainty modelling approach does not exclude the laws of these processes being e.g.\ mutually singular.
+One obvious comparative advantage at the core of our work is that we are still able to use results of classical probability theory; namely, we are able to avoid the delicate measurability issues arising in the non-dominated quasi-sure framework (we point out that we do not impose any particular structure on our family of models $\mathscr{S}$), and apply Koml\'{o}s-type arguments to construct candidates for optimal strategies.
 In this way, we can cover certain cases which the standard setting cannot.
-For example, the filtration may contain random variables (economic factors) other than the price process; then the strategies are not functionals of the price alone, hence the quasi-sure path space setting cannot be used while ours works without any problem.
 There are also model specifications that elude our present approach, but are conveniently handled with the existing tools.
-Hence, our contribution complements , without subsuming, \ the prevailing approach of e.g.\ \citet{nutz2016,bartl2017,blanchard-carassus2017,neufeld-sikic2018}; see \Cref{sec:Example} for more on this.
+Hence, our contribution complements, without subsuming, the prevailing approach of e.g.\ \citet{nutz2016,bartl2017,blanchard-carassus2017,neufeld-sikic2018}; see \Cref{sec:Example} for more on this.